 But there’s still an issue: errors are ugly to handle.
 If we had 4 steps in this

-request pipeline, we’d need three checks of err?
+request pipeline, we’d need three checks of err? to make sure there wasn’t an error.

 Or something equally gross: